davide-coccomini/KMeans-MapReduce/README.md

 ### Times comparison
-Observing the times obtained from various executions of the programs written in Spark and Hadoop, one can see a significantly higher speed in the executions of the former.
+Observing the times obtained from various executions of the programs written in Spark and Hadoop, it is possible to see a significantly higher speed in the executions of the former.
 In addition, the execution time is further reduced by using the cache to ensure persistence.
 <p align="center">
   <img src="https://github.com/davide-coccomini/kmeans-mapreduce/blob/master/Images/TimeTable.jpg">
 </p>